Homeless Link Excellence Awards 2020

 The winner of each award category will have their service filmed.
 This short film can then be shared on social media, and with funders and strategic partners, to showcase the service's award winning work.
 Winners will also receive a trophy and a certificate, with runners up receiving a certificate.

-The deadline for submissions is 5pm on Friday 2 October 2020.
+The deadline for submissions was 10am on Monday 5 October 2020.
 To allow time for the entries to be judged, shortlisted entries will be notified by week beginning 2 November.
 The date of the awards celebrations, revealing the winners and runners up, will be announced as soon as is possible.